 If you are getting your home ready to sell/rent, or you just moved in and want to freshen up the space, the colors you choose can affect more than what meets the eye.

 For years, studies have proven that color choice can dramatically impact your day-to-day practices.
 Not only can they trigger memories or emotional connections, they also set the tone in a space.

-It’s important to keep this in mind as you choose interior paint colors for your home.
+It’s important to keep this in mind as you choose interior paint colors for your mobile home.
 Here are some examples of different colors and their emotional connection:

 The color of passion, love and anger.
 Red is all of it!
 Red is a very high-energy color choice for a room.
 This is a solid selection if you want to be sure that the room is active and energized.
 It can be known to raise blood pressure, though, which is why you might want to reserve red for a living room or kitchen.
 These are the places you might have guests and social activities as apposed to a bedroom or a bathroom where you might want to keep the mood more relaxed.

 Like red, this color often is responsible for giving energy!
 It is a bright and alive color that is a great choice for a room where you want to keep energy flowing.
 Maybe an artistic space, a workout room or even using it as an accent in the garden or kitchen might sprinkle in some energy where it’s needed.
 However, orange is another of the interior paint colors you might want to avoid putting in a space where you want a calm mood.